wireapp/wire-server-deploy/offline/coturn.md

 We must configure the port redirection in Nftables to allow traffic to reach Coturn.

-Calling and TURN services (Coturn, Restund, SFT) require being reachable on a range of ports used to transmit the calling data.
+Calling and TURN services (Coturn, SFT) require being reachable on a range of ports used to transmit the calling data.
+SFT service listens on port 443 which is managed through k8s ingress controller, we must ensure that external traffic for port 443 is able to reach ingress controller.

 Here we have decided the following distribution of ports: